twalker7/Employee-directory-12/README.md

 # Employee-directory-12

+## No walkthrough video or README - Resubmission intend!

 GIVEN a command-line application that accepts user input WHEN I start the application
 THEN I am presented with the following options: